Disclaimer

 And in real-life ?

-Take a major U.S. retailer like Target.
-They deal with high-volume, structured data such as point-of-sale transactions, inventory levels, financial, and supplier orders.
+We will take the example of a major retailer.
+They deal with high-volume, structured data such as point-of-sale transactions, inventory levels, financial and supplier orders.
 But they also collect unstructured or semi-structured data like website clickstreams, IoT sensor logs from shelves, and customer reviews.

-In a Hybrid DWH setup, Target can load structured data like sales and inventory into the Data Warehouse for dashboards and reporting, while also storing it in the Data Lake as raw backups or for advanced forecasting models.
-Unstructured data, such as customer reviews, is kept in the lake to support natural language processing and behavioral analytics.
+In a Hybrid DWH setup, the retailer can load structured data like sales and inventory into the Data Warehouse for dashboards and reporting, while also storing it in the Data Lake as raw backups or for advanced forecasting models.
+Unstructured data, such as customer reviews, are kept in the lake to support natural language processing and behavioral analytics.

-Looking to explore the architectural roots, evolution, and core principles in depth?
+Looking to explore the architectural deep dive, evolution, and core principles in depth?
 We’ve got you covered 👉 Architectural Deep Dive: Hybrid Data Warehousing.

 Data Lakehouse

-Data Lakehouse architecture aims to unify the scalability and flexibility of a Data Lake with the reliability, structure, and performance of a Data Warehouse.
-It enables direct analytics on data stored in open formats like Parquet or ORC, while layering transactional capabilities, schema enforcement, and metadata management on top.
+Data Lakehouse architecture combines the scalability and flexibility of a Data Lake with the reliability, structure, and performance of a Data Warehouse, all within a single platform.
+It supports direct analytics on open storage formats like Parquet or ORC, while adding table formats such as Delta, Iceberg, or Hudi to enable transactions, schema enforcement, and metadata management.

 Key Characteristics

-- Built on open file formats with added support for transactional updates, schema enforcement, and metadata management
+- Built on open file formats like Delta, Hudi, and Iceberg, enabling transactional updates, schema enforcement, and metadata management.

 - 🟤 Bronze: Ingests raw data from diverse sources.
-Structured and semi-structured data is typically stored in Parquet or Delta, while unstructured data lands in object storage.
+Structured and semi-structured data are usually stored in formats such as Parquet or Delta, while unstructured data remains in its original form.

-- ⚪ Silver: Processes structured and semi-structured data to apply cleaning and normalization (3nF-ish or Data Vault).
-It improves consistency and schema alignment, stored in Delta format for reliability and time travel.
+- ⚪ Silver: Processes structured and semi-structured data to apply cleaning and normalization.
+It improves consistency and schema alignment, stored typically in Delta format for reliability and time travel.

 - 🟡 Gold: Contains denormalized domain-specific (or data products) datasets, designed for direct consumption by BI tools, APIs, or ML models.